paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-53b-foreign-relations-of-the-united-states-historical-series.md

 (2) In the event that the Secretary of State considers it necessary to deny access to records under paragraph (1)(C), the Secretary shall notify the Advisory Committee in writing, describing the nature of the records in question and the justification for withholding them.

-**(d) Annual reports by the Advisory Committee** The Advisory Committee shall annually submit to the Secretary of State and to the Committee on Foreign Relations of the Senate and the Committee on International Relations of the House of Representatives a report setting forth its findings from the review conducted under subsection (c) of this section.
+**(d) Annual reports by the Advisory Committee** The Advisory Committee shall annually submit to the Secretary of State and to the Committee on Foreign Relations of the Senate and the Committee on International Relations of the House of Representatives a report setting forth its findings from the review conducted under subsection (c).

 **(e) Annual reports by the Secretary**